kaloyan-marinov/mini-jira-2/README.md

 - add a pod running Nginx to the (above-described) Kubernetes setup, and arrange for that Nginx pod to act as a load balancer within the Kubernetes setup

+- currently, when the project is deployed via Kubernetes, running the database is achieved via the `kubernetes/database/deployment-and-service.yaml` manifest/file;
+  figure out a more reliable way of running the database when the project is deployed via Kubernetes

 - make it possible
   to register/create a new `User` by issuing HTTP requests to the web application